debug-ito/Albatross/README.md

-# Gtk-Uguiss
+# Gtk-Uguiss - Gtk2/3 theme

 **This is still work in progress.**

-Gtk-Uguiss is a fork of Gtk theme "Albatross".

 ## Features

-* Suport Gtk2 and Gtk3.
+* Support Gtk2 and Gtk3.
 * Improved contrast.
 * Deep green.
 * Improved grabbability of scrollbars, especially when the window is maximized.